dgelessus/python-rezparser/README.rst

 A pure Python library for parsing Macintosh Rez source files, which are used by the legacy ``Rez`` and ``DeRez`` tools to compile, modify and decompile Macintosh resource fork data.

+**Note: This project is in very early development.
+Anything can (and probably will) change at any time.** If you encounter any bugs, please make an issue on the GitHub repo.

 Requirements
 ------------